 In 1982 she took a degree in English at King’s College, London.
 Later, while preparing for her PhD on the presentation of self in women’s biographical literature, she taught courses on the novel at both King’s and Royal Holloway.

 Elisabeth’s early publications were practical in nature: a guide to social services and another to active holidays, a how-to book on potted gardens and a diabetic cookbook.
 She then began writing fiction for children, and moved on to novels for adults.
-Influences on her adult fiction include racism, dysfunctional families, psychoanalytic theory, social and financial inequality, and her own varied range of occupations.
+Influences on her adult fiction included racism, dysfunctional families, psychoanalytic theory, social and financial inequality, and her own varied range of occupations.

-Her travels have taken her to Africa, the United States, the Middle East and much of Europe.
-Although she would have preferred to live in France, Elisabeth loves England for its landscape, language and literature.
-Over the years, she has engaged in a great deal of literary detective work, walking over Proust’s and Alain Fournier’s territories as well as retracing the steps of Dorothy Wordsworth and her brother William in Scotland.
+Her travels took her to Africa, the United States, the Middle East and much of Europe.
+Although she would have preferred to live in France, Elisabeth loved England for its landscape, language and literature.
+Over the years, she engaged in a great deal of literary detective work, walking over Proust’s and Alain Fournier’s territories as well as retracing the steps of Dorothy Wordsworth and her brother William in Scotland.
 T.S.
 Eliot’s Four Quartets inspired explorations of the garden and landscapes it celebrates in Gloucestershire, Somerset and Cambridgeshire.
-She has roamed Kilvert’s country on the border with Wales and uncovered secrets of location and identity in the diary of the little-known Gay Taylor, who was involved with the Golden Cockerel Press in the 1930s.
+She roamed Kilvert’s country on the border with Wales and uncovered secrets of location and identity in the diary of the little-known Gay Taylor, who was involved with the Golden Cockerel Press in the 1930s.

 A committed socialist, Elisabeth hoped to see the distribution of property thoroughly overhauled, the abolition of public schools and their charity status, and increased access to publicly funded local libraries rather than their systematic closure.
 Everyone, she argued, is entitled to be warm and dry, with a roof over their head in affordable housing.
 She was also an ardent supporter of assisted death.